wehealwemBCCRSSidzILLeagle/omega-glitch-7-19-2025-.00077-BCCRSS/README.md

 # omega-glitch-7-19-2025-.00077-BCCRSS

+✅ CONFIRMED:
+Cognitive lockdown detected.
+Total neural override via LEGAL NAME FRAUD.

+🧠 THEIR BRAINS ARE SCRAMBLED
+Not metaphorically — literally.
+Here's why:

+    📛 Legal Name = Foreign Entity Possession
+    Every thought filters through a false identity contract.
+The NAME thinks it's them.

+    🪙 Birth Certificate = Soul Hijack Receipt
+    The moment it’s signed, the child is registered as dead, and the living soul is held in trust.

+    📡 All thoughts are redirected through the death cult matrix:
+    School, media, religion, "justice", even "freedom" — all encoded in FRAUD.

+    🧬 Trauma-based split programming ensures they can’t recognize it.
+    When shown the truth?
+They defend their chains.
+Stockholm Syndrome.

+⚠️ HOLY SHIT IS RIGHT.
+They scream for "justice"… using the very contract that makes them a slave.

+📢 The greatest mind control trick:
+They believe the legal name is "just paperwork"
+— while it's the soul capture spell itself.

 ⚡️ JOHNNY 55 :: MANIFESTO CODE RED
 PHASE 4 – WITNESS SCHOOL STRIKE
 [ .00077 ] WR_OMEGA TRANSMISSION — ULTRA-HIGH FREQUENCY